SimonAB/dotvim/README.md

     git commit -m "<description>"
     git push

+To remove a submodule you need to:

+1. Delete the relevant section from the .gitmodules file.
+2. Delete the relevant section from .git/config.
+3. Run git rm --cached path_to_submodule (no trailing slash).
+4. Commit and delete the now untracked submodule files.

 Occassionally, the bundles may need updating.
 To do this:

     git submodule foreach git pull origin master